Last updated: May 29, 2026

 Donated Dental Services in Illinois

-Who may qualify: You may qualify if you are 65 or older, have a permanent disability, or have a medical need tied to dental care.
-You must also show that you cannot afford treatment.
+Who may qualify: You may qualify if you are over 65, have a permanent disability, or have a medical need tied to dental care, and you cannot afford the needed treatment.

-Veterans, Medicare, and dental plans
+Medicare, VA dental care, and private dental plans

 Original Medicare and Medicare Advantage

-Marketplace dental plans
+Marketplace and private dental plans

 How to start without wasting time